 A friend of the site was traveling in several countries South East Asia a few years ago.
 He actually had to buy his e-cigarette supplies on the black market.
 He said it felt like a drug deal, probably because in some countries selling e-juice can land you in jail!

-Of course the quality of e-liquid in this situation is entirely questionable and it is probably garbage which should be avoided.
-Avoid cheap (Chinese) e-liquid!
+The quality of e-liquid in this situation is entirely questionable and it is probably garbage which should be avoided.
+Avoid cheap e-liquid!
+It is usually counterfeit with questionable or unsafe ingredients.

-If you really need a nicotine fix while on vacation in some of the countries listed and you don't want to smoke, maybe you should invest in some nicotine gum or patches to get you by until you get back home.
+If you really need a nicotine fix while on vacation in some of the countries listed and you don't want to smoke, plan ahead.
+Try an alternative such as pouches, nicotine gum or patches until you get back home.

-If you plan on traveling with your vape, make sure you check the local laws as they change constantly, so don't rely on just this list!
-You don't need to end up in foreign prison or with a huge fine to go along with your travel costs!
+If you plan on traveling with your vape, make sure you check the local laws as they change constantly.
+Don't completely rely on just this list!
+Don't end up in foreign prison or with a huge fine!
+Take a few minutes to double check when planning your trip.

-The best place to find out the lay of the land in a specific country is try to find an English language vaping forum or Facebook group specific to vapers in that country.
+The best place to find out the lay of the land in a specific country is try to find an English language vaping forum or Facebook group specific to vapers in that country or region.
+Contacting your embassy in that country can also be useful to acquire information on local laws and customs.